 1. Get the word out.

 Post your job offer on the Independent Modeling modeling job board.
-Make sure that, to avoid other from stealing your job information and using it as bait to lure in models and scam them, that you verify the source of the contacts.
+Make sure that, to deter others from stealing your job information and using it as bait to lure in models and scam them, that you verify the source of the contacts.
 If they saw your modeling job offer anywhere other than Independent Modeling, or on any other online resource that you specifically posted to, do not consider them.
-Make sure the contact goes through the appropriate job board posting, and that they are aware that they do not have to buy anything, or sign up for any site, to be considered for your modeling job.
+Make sure that the contact goes through the appropriate job board posting, and that they are aware that they do not have to buy anything, or sign up for any site, to be considered for your modeling job.

 Please verify the sources of all contacts, and verify where they saw the modeling job posting.
 This will not only help you verify how effective your posting is, but will prevent modeling scams from using your modeling job post in a way which will reflect badly on you.
 This will make finding models without going through an agency easier, as well as help you avoid any problems, such as model accusing you of partnering with a modeling scam where they have to pay for something to be considered for your job.
+While it is true that we offer portfolio photography and other services here on Independent Modeling, please realize that models are not obligated to buy anything to use the site, or to respond to your job post, and that we do not withhold any details of how to contact you so that models are forced to sign up and pay for something in order to contact you about the job post.
+This makes us legitimate, and also allows us to market services on a site where modeling jobs are also listed.

-2. Be prepared for models who contact you
+2. Be prepared for models who contact you.

-3. Evaluating the model before an audition / go-see for your modeling job
+3. Evaluating the model before an audition / go-see for your modeling job.

 To consider the model, ask yourself a few questions.
 The model should be able to provide you with the necessary items and information, and evaluating them is easier, and faster, than calling up a local modeling agency.

 “Models” who operate from free services, and who cannot demonstrate an investment into their career, CANNOT BE TRUSTED to be professional, or to follow through on any modeling job commitment.
 These so-called models are high risk, and they are the ones who have the potential to be flaky, to change the terms of a job at the last minute, and to give you a headache.
-These models are generally ignorant, take short cuts, and do work which can conflict withe the market that you are working in.
+These models are generally ignorant, take short cuts, and do work which can conflict with the market that you are working in.
 We recommend that you avoid them.

 DOES THE MODEL HAVE COMPOSITE CARDS?

 Some models may have web comps, much like the web comps used here on Independent Modeling.
 While these can be printed from a computer in a rushed job, they should not be considered to be an appropriate substitute for composite cards.
 Printing composite cards is a career investment, and is one of the indicator that a model is serious about their modeling career, and that they will do a good job.
+The same goes for a printed portfolio, and a book (models can also put additional composite cards and paperwork in their portfolio book, which makes it a portable office as well as a marketing tool).

 If a model does not have any composite cards or web comps, we would not consider them for anything.